+Prerequisite: Graduate standing.
+Lecture 4 hours a week.
 Laboratory 3 hours a week.
+This course will not count towards the Master of Biology Biological Sciences or Master of Combined Sciences.
 A detailed examination of neurocircuitry and function of the human brain and spinal cord, and the etiology of common neurological disorders.
 Human cadaver brains are utilized.